-The objective of Nzuri (meaning Beautiful/ Fine in Swahili) is to promote artistic, creative and scholarly work consistent with the values and ideals of Umoja community.
+The objective of Nzuri (meaning Beautiful/ Fine in Swahili) is to promote artistic, creative and scholarly work inspired by Umoja community.
 African American and other writers and artists are urged to submit their best written or artistic work for consideration.
-Nzuri publishes artwork, essays, interviews, fiction, poetry, photography, and digital storytelling.
+Nzuri publishes artwork, essays, interviews, fiction, poetry, photography, and digital media, art, and storytelling.

 Nzuri reserves the right to remove any content on the site or redesign and update any portion of the site’s presentation.